 Katja Loher was born in 1979 in Zurich, Switzerland, she lives and works in New York City.

-Katja Loher’s work is featured in numerous notable private and public collections including Jorge Perez Collection, Miami, USA, Credit Suisse Collection, Zurich, Switzerland, 21C Museum, Kentucky, USA, Anthem of the Seas Art Collection, eN Arts Collection, Tokyo, Japan and Horsecross Collection, Perth, UK.
+Katja Loher’s work is featured in numerous notable private and public collections including Credit Suisse Collection, Zurich, Switzerland, 21C Museum, Kentucky, USA, Anthem of the Seas Art Collection, Miami, USA, Jorge Perez Collection, Miami, USA, eN Arts Collection, Tokyo, Japan and Horsecross Collection, Perth, UK.

 In the last years the artist has received several awards including TPC CreaTVty Award from the Swiss TV Production Center, as well as a number of distinguished artist residencies in New York, Berlin and Beijing.

-Recently Loher’s work has been commissioned for large-scale architectural interventions at the new headquarters of SwissGrid, Switzerland (opening in fall 2017), Realted Group/Jorge Perez SLS Hotel, Miami, USA (opening in fall of 2016), and Oasis VIP Lounge, at Bogota Airport, Colombia (opened in 2015.
+Recently Loher’s work has been commissioned for large-scale Art & Architecture projects at the new headquarters of SwissGrid, Switzerland (opening in spring 2018), Related Group/Jorge Perez, at SLS Hotel, Miami, USA (2016), and Oasis VIP Lounge, at Bogota Airport, Colombia (2015).

 Andrea Liberni was born in Padova, Italy.
 He graduated from the University of Architecture of Venice, and has lived and worked in Milan since 2003.
 He performs an important role for the planning and visualization of Katja Loher’s larger projects and commissions.
 Liberni’s work experience as an architect ranges from interior design to landscape design not excluding the graphics and the organization of events.
 As an artist, Andrea’s research focused on the theme of identity, through different artistic mediums (painting, sculpture, installations and video) over the last decade.
 He has exhibited his work throughout Italy at many notable events, festivals and exhibitions such as “Doppio d’ombra”, Laboratorio V.I.P., Milano (MI), “The state of the Art”, Accademia di Romania, Roma, “Mandala”, Studio Raffaello Giolli, Milano, Festival Internazionale AR[T]CEVIA, Arcevia (AN), to name just a few.